 - How can you add value at this bank?

 Most applicants will, like you, have a sterling academic record, related work experience and some of the specific skills that are sought by the bank.
 Note these down, but also think about your competitive edge.

-Take Ellen Richardson, a senior executive at First State Investments, for example.
+Take Ellen Richardson, an associate director at First State Investments, for example.
 She told TARGETjobs Finance: ‘I think what helped me most was having worked every summer since I was 16, starting as a waitress.’

 Ellen then did two summer internships in her first and second year of university, with Fidelity Investments and Macquarie respectively, and then took on a full-time job at the latter when she graduated before moving into her current role.

 - What do you do in your free time?